horsto/OCTRON-docs/docs/annotating.md

 5. Continue to predict frames until you reach the end of the video or a decent number of frames have been annotated

     ??? question "How do I know how many frames have been annotated?"
         Open the *Manage project* tab and look for the video you're currently annotating in the *Existing data* list.
-The last few characters of the folder and file names are visible in the first two columns, followed by the number of labels in each video, and the total number of frames that have been annotated.
+The last few characters of the folder and file name are visible in the first two columns, followed by the number of labels in each video, and the total number of frames that have been annotated.

         ![a screenshot of the 'Manage project' tab](assets/screenshots/start_screen_loaded_crop.png)